abs-lang/abs/docs/introduction/how-to-run-abs-code.md

 In order to run programs written in abs, you can simply download the latest release of ABS from Github, and dump the ABS executable in your `PATH`.
+Windows, OSX and a few Linux flavors are supported.

-We provide a 1-command installer that should work across
+We also provide a 1-command installer that should work across
 platforms:

 ``` bash
 sh <(curl https://www.abs-lang.org/installer.sh)
 ```

-*(you might need to sudo right before that)*
+and will download the `abs` executable in your current directory -- again, we recommend to move it to your `$PATH`.

 Afterwards, you can run ABS scripts with: